Track your nutrition and health goals

 1 litre of buttermilk124 kcal7.0g11.0g3.5g

 Buttermilk calories may vary based on the amount of water and curd used in preparation.
-Use the Hint app to log your homemade buttermilk recipe and get the exact calories for your version.
+Use the Hint app to track your exact homemade buttermilk calories.

 1 Glass Buttermilk Calories and Protein